Legacy of Life

 UofL Hospital has a long time commitment to their patients and families who are experiencing end-of-life decisions.
 Creating an environment that fosters quality end-of-life support is important to the culture within the hospital.
 The health care professionals work collaboratively with Kentucky Organ Donor Affiliates (KODA) to give families the opportunity of eye, organ and tissue donation.

-This raises community awareness for eye, organ and tissue donation.
-This event includes donor families, recipients, health care professionals, and the general public in support of our cause.
-We would greatly appreciate your support.
+This event raises community awareness for eye, organ and tissue donation, and involves donor families, recipients, health care professionals, and the general public in support of our cause.

 Proceeds for the Legacy of Life 5k run/walk will assist in the patient assistance fund and our donor after-care program.